e0n9/e0n9/README.md

 A cybersecurity enthusiast, developing skills one packet at a time.

 ## Objective
 I joined the tech industry in 2023, and this rewarding journey has led to me develop a strong passion in cybersecurity.
-With current and future knowledge and skills, I am looking to transition into a SOC/DFIR related role.
+With these skills and knowledge, I am looking to transition into a SOC/DFIR related role.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]